 Visualization.
-Autistic individuals perform better in visual than in verbal tasks, and in tasks involving pictures compared to words ([179]); results on many tasks (serial recall, false belief, visual search, spatial recall) converge in showing that they think in pictures, and use visual representations also in tasks that controls solve verbally ([180]).
-Not casually, a well-known autistic scientist reporting her own experience, entitles her book "Thinking in pictures" ([181]).
+Autistic individuals perform better in visual than in verbal tasks, and in tasks involving pictures compared to words [181]; results on many tasks (serial recall, false belief, visual search, spatial recall) converge in showing that they think in pictures, and use visual representations also in tasks that controls solve verbally [182].
+Not casually, a well-known autistic scientist reporting her own experience, entitles her book "Thinking in pictures" [183].
+Consistently, rehabilitation programs generally benefit of the visual modality, for example using graphical organizers or virtual reality [184].